zorchenhimer/nes-pong/README.md

 $ cd nes-pong
 $ make
 ```

-Make sure to check the path for ca65 and ld65 and change them if needed in the `Makefile`.
-If you don't want to install Perl, and don't mind not having labels in your emulator's debugger, `bin/$(NAME).mlb` can be removed from the `all` target.

 After running `make` you'll have a `bin/` folder that has a bunch of files including the rom, symbols files, and object file.